SSDataLab/tess-locator/README.rst

 tess-locator
 ============

-**Fast offline queries of TESS FFI positions and filenames.**
+**Fast offline queries of TESS FFI positions and url's.**

-`tess-locator` is a user-friendly package which provides fast offline access to an embedded database of TESS meta data.
+`tess-locator` is a user-friendly package which provides fast offline access to an embedded database of TESS Full-Frame Image (FFI) meta data.
 It allows TESS pixel coordinates and FFI filenames to be queried in a fast way without requiring internet access.

 Example use